-1. If you are on the Notes Content Screen, Activate the "Notes, back button".
-Upon doing this, you will be returned to the Notes List screen.

-- 2. If Voiceover did not read the first line of the note from the last exercise, use the Explore gesture, or a combination of the Next Item and Previous Item gestures, until you have located it.
+- 1. If you are on the Notes Content Screen, Activate the "Notes, back button".
+Upon doing this, you will be returned to the Notes List screen. - 2.
+If Voiceover did not read the first line of the note from the last exercise, use the Explore gesture, or a combination of the Next Item and Previous Item gestures, until you have located it.
 VoiceOver will announce the first line of the note, and the time it was created.
 Finally, VoiceOver announces "button".
 This means you can activate this item. - 3.
 Activate this button.
 Upon doing this, the Notes Content screen will be displayed, and the note will be ready for viewing or editing.
+VoiceOver will announce "Notes, Back Button", to tell you the Current Item.

-VoiceOver will announce the date and time the note was last edited. - 4.
-Use the Next Item gesture.
+4. Use the Next Item gesture, until VoiceOver announces the date and time the note was last edited.

+5. Use the Next Item gesture again.
 VoiceOver will announce, "Note", followed by the contents of the note.
 Then VoiceOver will announce "text field".
-This field is called "Note", and it is where the text you entered from Lesson 2 is stored. - 5.
-Use an Activate gesture on this text field to begin editing.
+This field is called "Note", and it is where the text you entered from Lesson 2 is stored.

+6. Use an Activate gesture on this text field to begin editing.
 VoiceOver will have a lot to say at this point.
 It will start with "Note", which is the name of the Text Field you just activated.
 It will then say, "Text Field", which is the type of item you just activated.
 Next comes "Is Editing" to indicate that the field is ready for you to enter text or change any existing text.
-VoiceOver will then read the text of the note.
-VoiceOver will then announce, "Character Mode", "Word Mode" or "Line Mode", But don't worry if it doesn't.
-Finally, VoiceOver will announce "Insertion Point at start".
+VoiceOver may then announce, "Character Mode", "Word Mode" or "Line Mode", But don't worry if it doesn't.
+Finally VoiceOver will read the text in the field.